 Daniel: My father retired about a year and a half ago, and he got really big into ancestry.com.
-There has always been this kind of family rumor that we’re connected to the Mayflower, however, no one in our family lineage had gone through the Mayflower Foundation to prove it.
+It was always rumored in my family that we’re connected to the Mayflower, however, no one in our family lineage had gone through the Mayflower Foundation to prove it.
 My father actually did that, partly because we had our kids and he wanted to know for sure.
 It turns out that on both sides of the family, we’re tied back the Mayflower and in fact, on my mother’s side, a direct relation to Myles Standish.

-Between the family lineage and just really understanding how to convince people to move over here, what was the idea of America at that time?
-I kind of wonder if we lived up to what the promise was.
+Between the family lineage and just really understanding how to convince people to move over here, what did America, or the idea of it, look like at that time?
+I kind of wonder if we lived up to the promise.
 So just wanting to know that information.
 I think that those two things would be my explanation.